 Who saves the upright in heart.

 i.
 Therefore, David asked for God’s blessing according to my righteousness, and according to my integrity within me.
 In effect he prayed, “Lord, to the extent that I am righteous before You, bless me and protect me from my enemies.”

 ii.
 When David longed for justice, it wasn’t that He wanted ultimate and perfect judgment before God; he looked for justice on the earthly level, justice between him and his false accuser.

 b.
 Let the wickedness of the wicked come to an end, but establish the just: This reveals more of the heart of David’s prayer.
 More than anything, he prayed for God to be just.
-In this sense, David did not pray for special favoritism with God; he prayed for God to be just, and he searched his own heart to help put him right before God.
+David did not pray for special favoritism with God; he prayed for God to be just, and he searched his own heart to help put him right before God.

 i.
 David seemed to pray here beyond his own personal needs.
 “There is a great breadth of vision here, revealing a concern for universal justice which was always the motive behind David’s personal appeals for vindication.”
 (Kidner)

 c.
 My defense is of God: David knew he was at a significant disadvantage before his enemies and had to rely on the defense that is of God.

 i.
 With his trust in God, David did “Throw off slanders, as Paul did the viper; yea, in a holy scorning… laughs at them.”
 (Trapp)